mgaIIi/DF_UNIGE/Obsidian_reports/Windows Forensics Report - Milo Galli.md

 ## User activity [ 1/30/2017 ]

+The target chatted over **Skype** not mentioning anything related to owls in a time-span that goes from **19:47** until **23:13** and surfed looking mostly at videos on youtube.

-The only thing relevant for this day is that the target exchanged emails with someone at **23:50** using the account **mcavoys87@gmail.com**.
+The target exchanged emails with someone at **23:50** using the account **mcavoys87@gmail.com** and accessed the google contacts page 2 minutes after.

 ## User activity [ 1/31/2017 ]

-No relevant activity was spotted until 19:08 when the target downloaded some pdf files about owl's care and accessed them:
+No relevant activity was spotted until **19:08** when the target downloaded some pdf files about owl's care and accessed them:

 - **"Owl_Emergency_Care.pdf"**
 - **"Owl_Keeping.pdf"**